coleslaw-org/coleslaw/docs/hacking.md

 limitations.
 Chiefly, the association between Content Types, their template, and their inclusion in an INDEX is presently ad-hoc.

+### Current Content Types & Indices

+There are 3 INDEX subclasses at present: TAG-INDEX, DATE-INDEX, and NUMERIC-INDEX, for grouping content by tags, publishing date, and reverse chronological order, respectively.
+Currently, there is only 1 content type: POST, for blog entries.

+I'm planning to add a content type PAGE, for static pages.
+It should be a pretty straightforward subclass of CONTENT with the necessary
+methods: `render`, `page-url` and `publish`, but will require a small tweak to prevent showing up in any INDEX.

 ### Templates and Theming

 User configs are allowed to specify a theme, otherwise the default is